Wilson and Slavery Tour

 “I am not at all afraid at nights – for the servants- two women and a man – sleep in the basement just below me – and are reliable…” Jessie Woodrow Wilson, April 1857.
 As it turns out those “servants” were actually slaves, rented by the church for use in the Manse from local farmers.
 Join a special guided tour developed by curator Andrew Phillips focusing on the experiences of the enslaved people who lived and labored in the Presbyterian Manse where Woodrow Wilson was born.
-The tour begins in front of the manse Friday, September 2nd at 2:00 pm, and should last about 45 minutes.
-The cost for this special tour is $25.00.
-For more information or reservations contact Andrew Phillips at firstname.lastname@example.org, or call (540) 885-0897 ext 111.
+The tour begins at the museum front desk.
+Friday, September 16th at 11:30 am, and should last about 30 minutes.
+The cost for this special tour is $25.00 and includes the regular house tour and the museum.
+For more information or reservations contact Andrew Phillips at email@example.com, or call (540) 885-0897 ext 111.

 Location: Woodrow Wilson Presidential Library and Museum